-With apologies to aerobatic pilots, these definitions are intended to help the lay person to understand what is going on.
-They are not intended to rival CAA or IAC definitions!
+These definitions are intended to help the lay person to understand what is going on.
+They are not intended to be formal definitions.

 The direction of flight when aircraft go past the audience in a straight line from left to right or from right to left.

 An imaginary line at right angles to the A axis.
 It crosses the A axis at crowd centre.

 A line at the very front of the audience, usually marked with a barrier.
 The audience must not go beyond this line for safety reasons.
 The display line is a measured distance from this crowd line.